 Recognised internationally, Mayors for Peace "strives to raise international public awareness regarding the need to abolish nuclear weapons" and "contributes to the realisation of genuine and lasting world peace."

-As an Executive Leader for peace, Mayor Wade-Brown will be encouraging cooperation and information sharing activities related to nuclear disarmament.
+As an Executive Leader for peace, the Mayor will be encouraging cooperation and information sharing activities related to nuclear disarmament.

 Wellington became a nuclear free capital in 1983 and the national nuclear-free zone legislation was passed in 1987.